noahahooja/p2beavers/README.md

-# p2beavers
+# P2-Beavers Arcade Project

 Welcome!

 In our project, we will store login information and game data from users signing in to play our web based games that we have created.
+Each group member made one game each, and we will be able to track users personal highscores and highscores among others.
+Learn more about our project below!

+# Website Instructions
+Runtime link: beaversarcade.cf
+Simply paste this link into your browser and you will be taken to our website.
+You can explore the four games we have created and make an account for yourself with the login page

 History of big ticket changes:
   12/11 Updated readme to include project plan and scrum board links.